doraeminemon/doraeminemon.github.io/docs/README.md

 ## Work experience
 ### Pickupp
 September 2020 - Present

 A lot of thanks to the teammate who got my back and helped me grow: Stan Ley, Clong & Lan Nguyen.
 - Delivery Agent’s Wallet features: database structure for calculating agent’s wallet balance, ensuring performance and accuracy using NodeJS ( requiring using exact-math, number-as-string to ensure calculation are correct despite JS’s floating point ).
 There are some problem along the way but my team & I have fixed it.

 - Data warehouse on Postgres using AWS’s Database Migration System ( WAL replication ): using terraform and some js script, created a system to pipe data from 4 regional databases into a single read-only warehouse, ensuring performance & reliability of data of the data warehouse and all regional databases.

 - Product split refactor : with a lot of help from teammate, I sketch out the major structure for a big refactor for the “order state” within the system to allow different delivery product type be build up from the original.
 This system is similar to a state-machine where depends on the original state + conditions of order, will allow certain next-state to be achieved.
 The new system also make it easier re-use parts of the transition & enhance code readability.
+It's still far from the ideal "pure function" that I've set out but still one of my best work.

 - Job-system clustering algorithm: implementing hierarchical clustering for a trip-grouping system, based on the “flying distance” between pickup & dropoff distance differences.
 This involve a smart ( math ) way of merging conditions of cluster instead of using typical “binary” logic.

 ### InApps Technology
 September 2019 - September 2020

 A lof of thanks to Tri Nguyen - CTO and Tam Nguyen - CEO who supports me to deal with technical & management problems.

 Full Stack developer